CyanideCN/PyCINRAD/README.md

 ### cinrad.visualize

 Visualize the data stored in acceptable format (`cinrad.datastruct`).
-It also means that you can using customized data to construct a object belongs to one of the class in `cinrad.datastruct` and then perform visualization.
-For further information about this method, please see the examples contained in `example` folder.
+It also means that you can using customized data to perform visualization, as long as the data is stored as `xarray.Dataset` and constructed by the same protocol (variables naming conventions, data coordinates and dimensions, etc.) For further information about this method, please see the examples contained in `example` folder.

 ```python
 from cinrad.visualize import PPI